|(ziv-aflibercept) injection, for intravenous use||Rx only|

 No studies have been conducted to evaluate carcinogenicity or mutagenicity of ziv-aflibercept.

 Ziv-aflibercept impaired reproductive function and fertility in monkeys.
 In a 6-month repeat-dose toxicology study in sexually mature monkeys, ziv-aflibercept inhibited ovarian function and follicular development, as evidenced by: decreased ovary weight, decreased amount of luteal tissue, decreased number of maturing follicles, atrophy of uterine endometrium and myometrium, vaginal atrophy, abrogation of progesterone peaks and menstrual bleeding.
-Alterations in sperm morphology and decreased sperm motility were noted in male monkeys.
+Alterations in sperm morphology and decreased sperm motility were present in male monkeys.
 These effects were observed at all doses tested including the lowest dose tested, 3 mg per kg.
 Reversibility was observed within 18 weeks after cessation of treatment.
-Systemic exposure (AUC) with a 3 mg per kg per dose in monkeys was approximately 60% of the AUC in patients at the recommended dose.
+Systemic exposure (AUC) with a 3 mg per kg per dose in monkeys was approximately 0.6 times the AUC in patients at the 4 mg per kg dose.

 13.2 Animal Toxicology and/or Pharmacology